sank29/Crime-Information-Management-System/README.md

 3) Add mysql connector jar file in application build path.

-4) For accessing the database as admin use Username:"admin" and Password:"admin"
+4) For accessing the database as admin use Username: "admin" and Password: "admin"

 ### Application snaps: